Younest9/okd/README.md

    ```

 - If you are using DHCP, you can just use the following commands to install OKD.

+  Use the following command then just reboot after it finishes and make sure you remove the attached .iso
    ```bash
    # Bootstrap Node - bootstrap
    sudo coreos-installer install /dev/sda -I http://<Host_apache_server>/okd/bootstrap.ign -u http://<Host_apache_server>/okd/fcos --insecure --insecure-ignition